ovebepari/ovebepari.github.io/_posts/2018-03-23-Becoming-Sherlock-Holmes-with-a-simple-yet-effective-trick.md

 So, if I ask you, "Hey Mr, my mobile data is finished and I need to check a website to see whether that restaurant is open today.
 Can I have your phone to check that please?" and you become nice and give the phone to me, bang!
 All I need to do is to visit some random websites and check the ads.

 I can know if you or someone you care about have diabetes or AIDs.
 I can know if you've been planning to travel lately.
 I can know if you're a med student or an engineering one.
 I can know which tools you use the most or planning to use.
 I can know if you're suicidal or not.
 That's enough information about a stranger without asking about them.
-Cool huh?

-Homework: Know about a thing or two about a random stranger girl and show her your Sherlock skills, make her laugh and maybe arrange a spot date even xD.
+Cool.